majacQ/docs-site/docs/extend/extend-apiml/api-mediation-security.md

   **Notes:**

    - The endpoint is disabled by default.
-[Jwt token refresh endpoint enablement](../../user-guide/api-mediation/api-gateway-configuration.md#jwt-token-refresh-endpoint-enablement)
+For more information, see [Enable JWT token endpoint](../../user-guide/api-mediation/api-gateway-configuration.md#enable-jwt-token-refresh-endpoint).
    - The endpoint is protected by a client certificate.

   The `auth/refresh` endpoint generates a new token for the user based on valid jwt token.
-The full path of the `auth/refresh` endpoint appears as `https://{gatewayUrl}:{gatewayPort}/gateway/api/v1/auth/refresh` (preferred option) or `https://{gatewayUrl}:{gatewayPort}/api/v1/gateway/auth/refresh`.
+The full path of the `auth/refresh` endpoint appears as `https://{gatewayUrl}:{gatewayPort}/gateway/api/v1/auth/refresh`.
 The new token overwrites the old cookie with a `Set-Cookie` header.
 As part of the process, the old token gets invalidated and is not usable anymore.

   The refresh request requires the token in one of the following formats: